SMelanko/sdl/1-requirements/README.md

 <a name="overview"></a>
 ## Overview

-Requirements are statements about an intended product which specify what it should do or how to do it.
+Requirements are statements about an intended product which specify what it should do or how to do it, and they are the first step toward a solution..
 For requirements to be effectively implemented and measured, they must be specific, unambiguous and clear.

 <p align="center">
     <img src="./imgs/requirement-types.png">